levyofi/Stark_et_al_GCB_2023/Codes/Readme.md

 ### Stage 3 - calculating proportions of microhabitat selection

-1. No habitat loss - We used the newly generated datasets `summer_microclimate_with_mesalina_temps 11.05.2022.csv` and `new_winter_microclimate_with_mesalina_temps 11.05.2022.csv` and the code
+1. No habitat loss - We used the newly generated datasets `summer_microclimate_with_mesalina_temps 11.05.2022.csv` and `new_winter_microclimate_with_mesalina_temps 11.05.2022.csv` and the code `Modelling activity and shelter choice of a desert lizard.R`.
-2. Vegetation cover loss -
+2. Vegetation cover loss - In the end of the above code, there are two lines of codes
 3. Rock cover loss -

 ## Climate change